Managerial merry-go-round

 I’m told this was the third time Frost had been in contention for the job, and his appointment is certainly a bold move for the IEA which has faced several challenges in recent years.

-Tom Clougherty’s appointment, in 2023, appeared to be a deliberate attempt to step back from Mark Littlewood’s more abrasive style of leadership which, to be fair, had been extremely successful in raising the IEA’s profile and influence.
+Tom Clougherty’s appointment, in 2023, appeared to be a deliberate attempt to step back from Mark Littlewood’s more combative style of leadership which, to be fair, had been extremely successful in raising the IEA’s profile and influence.

 I don’t know Lord Frost but I did meet him very briefly at one of Reem’s leaving parties.
 I was chatting to Andrew Rosindell, the former Conservative MP who has defected to Reform, when Frost joined us to say hello to Rosindell.